➺ Skip to the Clouet Room

 - Alexandre-Gabriel Decamps’s The Monkey and the Cat

 The Isabelle Room presents 6 other Decamps all acquired in 1868 at the sale of the collection of the second Marquis de Maison, son of Louis-Philippe’s Minister of Foreign Affairs, then Minister of War.
-The purchase also included works by Prosper Marilhat, Pierre-Paul Prud’hon, Baron Gros as well as by Greuze and Watteau, many of which are displayed throughout the Logis Galleries.
+The purchase also included works by Prosper Marilhat, Pierre-Paul Prud’hon, Baron Gros as well as by Jean-Baptiste Greuze and Jean-Antoine Watteau, many of which are displayed throughout the Logis Galleries.

 The renovation work, which includes new lighting, replacement of the faded wall hangings and the restoration of the paintings, will breathe new life into the Isabelle Room and help the visitors better understand the personal sentiments that guided the Duke’s collecting.